b-n-space/0l-operations/README.md

 ########## Main Services #########

 # Start service(s)
-docker-compose up tower
+docker compose up tower

 # You can pass one or more services
-docker-compose up node tower monitor
+docker compose up node tower monitor

 # Start service(s) in background
-docker-compose up -d node tower monitor
+docker compose up -d node tower monitor

 # Display all logs
-docker-compose logs tower
+docker compose logs tower

 # Tail logs
-docker-compose logs -f --tail 50 node
+docker compose logs -f --tail 50 node

 # Force recreate and start service(s)
-docker-compose up -d --force-recreate node
+docker compose up -d --force-recreate node

 # Stop service(s)
-docker-compose stop node
+docker compose stop node

 # Stops containers and removes containers, networks, volumes, and images
 # Data directory on the host specified with `$OL_DATA_DIR` won't be deleted.
 Only the Docker volume will be unmounted
-docker-compose down
+docker compose down

 ########## Utility Services #########

 # Start a shell service with all 0L binaries available
 # Useful to run `txs` commands
-docker-compose run --rm shell bash
+docker compose run --rm shell bash

 # Start a builder service with all 0L source and binaries available
 # Useful to run `make` commands
-docker-compose run --rm builder bash
+docker compose run --rm builder bash

 # Start a builder service and exec into it to keep the container and its files after exiting
-docker-compose up -d builder
+docker compose up -d builder
-docker-compose exec builder bash
+docker compose exec builder bash

 # Use Task to start utility services
 task shell